qzhan321/FOI/README.md

 | 3 | 0.2 | 10 |
 | 4 | 0.1 | 10 |

+Note that we assume that the microscopy detection power is 0.8 for illustration purposes.
+In reality, it can be a much lower value.
+When users apply the two methods to their own MOI information, they should adopt their understanding and evaluation of the detection power of the method they employ.

 #### Command
 ```bash
 Rscript FOIest.R -i "path/to/directory/inputFile" -c 30 -b TRUE -s 1 -e 10 -m "TwoMomentApproximation" -p "high" -o "/path/to/directory/outFile"